Learn Python with Talk Python's 270 hours of courses

 30:09 As you know, and as I know that you know, we both have a shared warm spot for Sphinx.

-30:19 And it struggled to do multiprocessing when it landed that.
+30:17 It's all spot in our heart for Sphinx and it struggled to do multiprocessing when it landed

-30:23 And the code base really is, I mean, it's got a lot of mutable global state and it's
+30:23 And the code base really isn't, I mean, it's got a lot of mutable global stake and it's going

 30:34 And how many other things out there are like that?